Decentralized-Pictures/T4L3NT/docs/009/michelson.rst

 system catches them at operation creation time.
 In particular, Michelson has two types to talk about other accounts: ``address`` and ``contract t``.
-The ``address`` type merely gives the guarantee that the value has the form of a Tezos address.
+The ``address`` type merely gives the guarantee that the value has the form of a T4L3NT address.
 The ``contract t`` type, on the other hand, guarantees that the value is indeed a valid, existing account whose parameter type is ``t``.
 To make a transaction from Michelson, a value of type ``contract t`` must be provided, and the